ninasiam/optim_algos/README.md

 # optim_algos

-## Implementations of algorithms for solving basic but often encountered optimizations problems for educational purposes.
+## Implementations of algorithms for solving basic but often encountered optimization problems for educational purposes.

   1. Python directory: numpy, nptyping, matplotlib are required
         - Available Objectives: